About the Journal

 Ethical Guideline for Journal Publication

-Logistic and Operation Management Research (LOMR) is an essential building block in the development of a coherent and respected network of knowledge.
+The publication of an article in a peer-reviewed Logistic and Operation Management Research (LOMR) is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
 It is therefore essential to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher, and the society.

-Logistic and Operation Management Research (LOMR) takes its duties of guardianship over all stages of publishing exceptionally seriously, and we recognize our ethical and other responsibilities.
+UPT Publikasi Ilmiah Universitas Islam Bandung in cooperation with Research Synergy Foundation as the publisher of Logistic and Operation Management Research (LOMR) takes its duties of guardianship over all stages of publishing exceptionally seriously, and we recognize our ethical and other responsibilities.
 We are committed to ensuring that advertising, reprint or additional commercial revenue has no impact or influence on editorial decisions.

 Duties of Editors